allileong/cube/README.txt

 Welcome.

+HOWTO: modify the main() function in Cube.java to make moves on the cube.

 REPRESENTATION: Rubik's cube is represented as 6 2-d arrays, each representing a face.

 BASIC MOVES: Basic methods are only called on the front face, and include rotating the right column up/down and rotating the left column up/down.